 I’m Amanda Stokes.

-I am a mother, an educator and mentor in the field of inter-generational body acceptance and positive self image.
-A champion of raising strong daughters.
+I am a passionate educator and mentor in the field of inter-generational body acceptance and positive self image.
+My passion is working with mothers to help raise strong daughters.

-As the founder of the Mirror Movement™, I specialise in working with mums who want their pre-teen daughters to feel confident about their bodies, yet who are themselves trapped in a cycle of body dissatisfaction and shame around food.
+As the founder of the Mirror Movement™, I specialise in working with mums who want their daughters to grow up with confidence, kindness and self acceptance.

-I support mums to become positive role models for their daughters during the most developmentally important, and impressionable, pre-teen stage of their lives.
+I support mums to become positive role models for their daughters during the most developmentally important, and impressionable stage of their lives.

-I want us to stand up for our daughters, and to help them have the start we might not have had ourselves.
-This is the story of my battle with an eating disorder and negative body image, and how it started with the subtle, unconscious messages I received in childhood.
+I want us to stand up for our daughters, and empower them to have the start we might not have had ourselves.
+My own personal story, is one of growing up with a mother who dieted and battled with her body.
+My own poor body image started early, with the subtle, unconscious messages I received in childhood.

 As Seen In

 I believe together, we can change the future, one mother at a time, one daughter at a time